Financial support for bereaved families

 Who can provide funding for the funeral or tangihanga?

 You may be able to get help for the costs of the funeral or tangihanga from the following sources:

-- Funeral grant from ACC – If the death was because of an accident, ACC will pay a funeral grant of up to $4,500.
-Contact ACC, or you can apply online (at ).
+- Funeral grant from ACC – If the death was because of an accident, ACC will pay a funeral grant of up to $6,311.
+Families of murder or manslaughter victims qualify for up to $10,000 towards funeral and memorial costs.
+Contact ACC, or you can apply online (at

 - Help from your iwi – Māori may be able to get a grant for tangihanga from their iwi organisation.
 Māori can also seek tangihanga funding from Maori land trusts or organisations in which they (or the deceased) have an interest (see the chapter “Māori land”, under “Methods of managing Māori land: Trusts, incorporations, and reservations”).
 To find out about other possible sources of support, contact Te Puni Kōkiri or your local marae or Māori church.